Documentation Index

 - Outcome Determined: Winning side identified

-- Payout Calculation: System calculates winnings
+- Payout Calculation: System calculates winnings for all holders

 - Funds Distributed: Winners receive payouts automatically